-Starting his 12th season coaching in the NFL, Butkus was initially hired by Head Coach Matt LaFleur on Feb.
+Starting his 14th season coaching in the NFL, Butkus was initially hired by Head Coach Matt LaFleur on Feb.
 7, 2019.
-Butkus enters his 18th season coaching in either Division I college football or the NFL.
+Butkus enters his 20th season coaching in either Division I college football or the NFL.
 He joined the Packers after serving as the offensive line coach for the University of Illinois for three seasons (2016-18), a position he also held for the Fighting Illini in 2012.

-Last season, Butkus assisted with an offense that ranked in the top 10 in the league in passing offense (No. 8, 253.8 ypg), total offense (No. 10, 365.6 ypg), scoring offense (No. 10, 26,5 ppg), giveaways (t-No. 1, 13) and time of possession (No. 1, 32:43) despite being without five-time All-Pro T David Bakhtiari (knee) for all but one game.
+In 2021, Butkus assisted with an offense that ranked in the top 10 in the league in passing offense (No. 8, 253.8 ypg), total offense (No. 10, 365.6 ypg), scoring (No. 10, 26,5 ppg), giveaways (t-No. 1, 13) and time of possession (No. 1, 32:43) despite being without Bakhtiari (knee) for all but one game.
 The Packers allowed one or fewer sacks in seven games on the season, tied for No. 8 in the NFL, despite using seven different starting combinations on the line due to injuries.
 The line protected QB Aaron Rodgers as he threw 38 TD passes with just four INTs for a league-best 111.9 passer rating on his way to being named the NFL's Most Valuable Player by The Associated Press for the second straight season.

 In 2019, Butkus helped the offensive line pave the way for Jones to rush for 1,084 yards (4.6 avg.) and 16 TDs, with the TD total tying for the league lead.
 Butkus assisted in the development of Jenkins, who played in all 16 contests as a rookie and started the final 14 games of the season at left guard.
 Jenkins was named to the PFWA All-Rookie team, just the second Packers guard to be selected since 1974, and helped Green Bay register 18 rushing TDs, the most by the Packers since 2009 (20).
 With the help of Butkus, Bakhtiari was named to his second Pro Bowl and earned second-team AP All-Pro honors.

 In 2018, Butkus coached an offensive line that blocked for the No. 2 rushing attack in the Big Ten (243.0 yards per game, No. 12 in the nation).
 It was the best average for the Illini since 2010, when they led the conference with an average of 246.1 rushing yards per game.
-Illinois also ranked No. 2 in the Big Ten (No. 6 in the nation) in yards per carry (5.91 avg.) in 2018, and its 25 rushing TDs tied for No. 5 in the conference.
+Illinois also ranked No. 2 in the Big Ten and No. 6 in the nation in yards per carry (5.91 avg.) in 2018, and its 25 rushing TDs tied for No. 5 in the conference.

 Butkus tutored OL Nick Allegretti, who developed into a two-time team captain (2017-18) and was twice named All-Big Ten (second-team selection by the media and honorable mention by the coaches in 2018, honorable mention by the coaches and media in 2017).
 Allegretti played in 47 games, including starts in the final 36 contests of his career, and was selected in the seventh round of the 2019 NFL Draft by the Kansas City Chiefs.